ArchipelagoMW/Archipelago/worlds/musedash/docs/en_Muse Dash.md

 ## What Does Randomisation do to this Game?

-//Todo: Rewrite to reflect other added goals

-Muse Dash, being a rhythm game, does not have much randomisation.
-In order to facilitate Archipelago, the available choices of songs are limited.
-Upon completing songs, you will get multiple checks, which may include more songs to play.

-To help make more interesting runs, each song will give 2 items, instead of the typical 1.
+Muse Dash has undergone numerous changes in order to fit into the Archipelago system.

+- You will be given a number of starting songs.
+- Completing any song will give you 1-2 rewards.
+- Rewards range from New Songs, Duplicate Song and **Music Sheets**.

+Other changes have also been made to make playing Muse Dash as fun as possible.
+These changes have been listed below.

-## What is the goal of Muse Dash in Archipelago
+## What is the Goal of Muse Dash in Archipelago

-//Todo: Add other goals

-The goal of Muse Dash in Archipelago is to complete the song marked as "Goal".
-The goal is always visible, and is always marked, but cannot be played until it is unlocked by another song.
+The goal of Muse Dash, is to collect a number of **Music Sheets**.
+Once you've collected enough Music Sheets, the final song will be unlocked.
+Completing the final song will allow you to complete your seed.

-## What is required to play the game?
+## What is Required to Play the Game in Archipelago?

-The **Just as Planned DLC** is required in order to play this randomiser. //Todo: possibly allow the base game under limited options
+Only the base Muse Dash game is required, in order to play this game.

+However the **Just as Planned DLC** is recommended as the number of possible songs increases to over 400 songs.

-### What Adjustments have been made to the Base Game?
+### What Other Adjustments have been made to the Base Game?

-- The ability to play all songs regardless of level
-- //Todo: More adjustments will probably be made
+- Several song select filters have been added to make finding songs to play easy.
+- Selecting Random while playing a seed will give you a random song you haven't finished yet.
+- Master difficulties are always unlocked while playing a seed.
+- Hints are shown in song select.
+- You can hint for songs and music sheets from song select.